Connecting BSB-LAN to home automation systems

 Home Assistant

-While the official plugin no longer works, the MQTT approach above works well with Home Assistant.
+While the official plugin no longer works, the MQTT approach (see below) works well with Home Assistant, including the auto-discovery feature.

-For the details of the implementation, you may also refer to these tutorials:
+For further details of the implementation, you may also refer to these tutorials:

 GitHub user @ryann72 wrote detailed instructions for BSB-LAN and HomeAssistant/Mosquitto.
 It is also available in French.